 4)Monitor – After laying the foundations of the new security system, you have to constantly monitor them to ensure that they are properly working.
 There will be constant changes in the company so you have to regularly update the security and make sure they are still effective.

 Why is an information security policy important?

-Information security policy or ISP is crucial in order to protect your company from security problems.
+Information security policy or ISP is crucial in order to protect your company from security problem statements.
 These security problems usually come into being in two forms.
 They are namely information leak and breach of data.
 According to a recent research study conducted by purplesec.us, there is a 600 percent increase in cybercrimes due to the covid-19 pandemic.
 These malicious actors and cybercriminals usually target emails and disguised themselves as representatives for World Health Organization (WHO) and the Center for Disease Control and Prevention (CDC).

 In order to prevent sensitive and valuable information to fall into the wrong hands, we have to come up with a safety measure.
 Nowadays it is not cowardice to be careful.
 According to statistica.com, 4.66 billion people in the world are actively using the internet.
 This is more than half of the population of the world.
 This means that there are billions of people that can see your information just by a click of a button.
 This is one of the many reasons why an information security policy is devised.
 By the means of this, it will limit the people who will have access to your data.
 It will keep sensitive pieces of information confidential.